 \emph{\bf \object{BAT99\,36}} was classified as WN4b/WCE by \citet{Smith1996}, confirmed by FMG03.
-Recently, it was reclassified again to WN4b/WCE+OB by \citet{Neugent2018}. \citet{Crowther1995} already argued that faint traces of a secondary companion may be seen on top of the Balmer lines in the optical spectrum of the object.
-However, the lack of observed RV variation make BAT99\,36 consistent with being a single star (FMG03).
-While very faint traces for a companion are potentially seen in the spectrum, the quality of the data do not enable us to analyze the system unambiguously.
+Recently, it was reclassified again to WN4b/WCE+OB by \citet{Neugent2018}.
+Already \citet{Crowther1995} argued that faint traces of a secondary companion may be seen on top of the Balmer lines in the optical spectrum of the object.
+However, the lack of observed RV variation make BAT99\,36 consistent with it being a single star (FMG03).
+While very faint traces for a companion are potentially seen in the spectrum, the quality of the data do not enable us to analyse the system unambigiously.
 We therefore omit it from our analysis.

-\emph{\bf \object{BAT99\,40}} was originally classified as WN4o+O in the BAT99 catalog because of seemingly strong absorption features in the spectrum.
-The FMG03 study later reported a rather high X-ray luminosity of $L_\text{X} \approx 5\cdot10^{33}\,$\lum, which could suggest the presence of colliding winds.
+\emph{\bf \object{BAT99\,40}} was originally classified as WN4o+O in the BAT99 catalogue because of seemingly strong absorption features in the spectrum.
+FMG03 later reported a rather high X-ray luminosity of $L_\text{X} \approx 5\cdot10^{33}\,$\lum, which could suggest the presence of colliding winds.
 However, the RV scatter reported for the object is consistent with it being a single star.
-Moreover, FMG03 reclassified the object to WN4(h)a, suggesting that the absorption features are blueshifted (P-Cygni like) and thus intrinsic to the WR star.
+Moreover, FMG03 reclassified the object to WN4(h)a, suggesting that the absorption features are blue-shifted (P-Cygni like) and thus intrinsic to the WR star.
 This claim can be confirmed by our study.
 The object is therefore omitted from our sample.